 Le Cure de France is a charity cycle event established in 2014 to raise money for cancer research.
-So far we have raised over £800,000 for the Royal Marsden Cancer Charity and created three Le Cure research fellowships.
+So far we have raised over £1 million for the Royal Marsden Cancer Charity and created four Le Cure research fellowships.

-In 2017 the ride takes in yet more of the iconic Tour de France climbs over five days of riding in the French Alps, including a return to our spiritual home – the infamous 21 hairpins of Alpe d’Huez.
+In 2018, our fifth year, the ride takes in yet more of the iconic Tour de France climbs over four days of riding in the French Alps, including a return to our spiritual home – the infamous 21 hairpins of Alpe d’Huez.

 Read our story, help us raise more money, join us on the ride…

 Why Are We Doing This?

 In September 2013, Marianne Butler was diagnosed with breast cancer.
 Marianne, a practising barrister, was otherwise fit and healthy, had no family history of the disease and was about to start a major commercial trial: it’s fair to say it was a shock; a BIG shock.
 And, unfortunately, a BIG tumour: the offending mutation was nearly 6cm across and had spread to at least two of her lymph nodes.
 Marianne was referred to the Royal Marsden hospital, under the care of Professor Ian Smith and his team.
 At least we knew she was in the very best of hands.

 As well as 8 sessions of chemotherapy, Marianne was given two very clever drugs called herceptin and pertuzumab.
 Marianne was the first person at the Marsden to receive the combination of these drugs for treatment of a first occurrence breast cancer, following impressive results in a number of trials in the US.